AdobeDocs/dep/src/pages/guides/dev-console/create-project/index.md

 ---
-title: Adobe Experience Platform - Create a Developer Project
+title: Create a Developer Project
-description: Learn how to create your own Developer Project via the Adobe Developer Console for Experience Platform
+description: Learn how to create your own Developer Project via the Adobe Developer Console for Adobe APIs
   - https://github.com/knee
 hideBreadcrumbNav: true
 ---